SuperOfficeDocs/superoffice-docs/user-guide/en/project/project-guide/create.md

 In **Settings and maintenance**, you define which project types are to be assigned a project guide and which statuses and activities the project guides are to contain.
 What a project guide looks like can therefore vary, but below is an example of how a project using a project guide may appear.

-For example, you might have a project type named **Conference**.
+For example, you may have a project type named **Conference**.
 This project type may be linked to a project guide containing the following statuses, follow-ups and documents:

 | Statuses | Follow-ups | Documents |
 |---|---|---|